-You might choose to become an investment banker who is able to work on high-level corporate transactions that involve deep knowledge of the applicable law.
+You might choose to become an investment banker who is able to work on high-level corporate transactions that involve deep knowledge of the content of applicable law.
 On the other hand, you could choose to be a Bar-certified attorney who specializes in corporate law.
 Either way you are sure to work on the same deals, just on different parts depending on your chosen focus area.
 This is a popular dual degree choice for aspiring mergers and acquisitions professionals.
-It’s also popular for those who wish to work on public offering deals that involve government oversight and which demand lots of legal work.
-You’ll need to focus your MBA degree on finance, but your hard work will be richly rewarded.
+It’s also popular for those who wish to work on public deals that involve government oversight, which requires lots of legal work.
+You’ll need to focus your MBA degree in finance, but your hard work will be richly rewarded.

 It may seem incongruous at first, but there are top programs that offer a Medical Doctor (MD) degree in conjunction with an MBA.
 That is because there are many students who aspire to go beyond clinical work and into the business realm.
 Further, there may be aspiring business leaders that wish to excel in the healthcare industry.

 The MBA portion of your education will enable you to effectively manage a private medical practice, but it just as easily could launch you into the upper reaches of hospital administration.
 You might also have a fantastic idea for a new medical technology or procedure that needs keen business acumen to ensure that its market debut is a stellar success for patients and investors alike.

 In fact, you can opt to not practice medicine at all.
 Rather, you can leverage your medical knowledge to lend credibility and authority to a career as a healthcare management consultant.
 Other options include a career in health and public policy, where your deep medical knowledge can inform your administrative duties and your MBA can help you communicate with the public through social media or events.